espnet/espnet/doc/tutorial.md

 ### Transducer

+> ***Disclaimer 1: Currently, two versions of Transducer models exist within ESPnet2: one under `asr` and the other under `asr_transducer`.
+The first one is designed as a supplement of CTC-Attention models while the second is designed purely for the Transducer task.***
+> ***The following section is dedicated to the introduction of the second version.
+In that regards, it should be noted that 1) most features described here are not available for the first version and 2) some unmentionned high-level features or behavior may differ between the versions.***

-***Important: If you encounter any issue related to Transducer loss, please open an issue in [our fork of warp-transducer](https://github.com/b-flo/warp-transducer).***
+> ***Disclaimer 2: If you encounter any issue related to Transducer loss, please open an issue in [our fork of warp-transducer](https://github.com/b-flo/warp-transducer).***

 ESPnet supports models trained with Transducer loss, aka Transducer models.
 To train such model, the following should be set in the training config: